 1992 to 1994 pen computing becomes the leading trend

 Concerned that the tablet posed significant competition to windows desktop platform, Microsoft releases a Windows for Pen Computing platform.
 A number of companies begin producing tablets.
 IBM introduces the 1st incarnation of the ThinkPad, 750P & 360P tablet, both of which were slates, and Samsung introduces the PenMaster.

 1993—Apple introduces the Newton PDA aka MessagePad

 The term personal digital assistant (PDA) was first coined to refer to the Apple Newton.
-Going forward this term became the standard until only recently, slowly being overtaken by the term ‘smartphone’, a catch-all term further securing its status as a powerful, all-in-one smart device from phone to digital wallet to media hub and this same smart technology, can now be enjoyed in tablet form on 7″ and 10″ tablets frequently referred to as ‘media tablets’.
+Going forward this term became the standard until only recently, slowly being overtaken by the term ‘smartphone’, a catch-all term further securing its status as a powerful, all-in-one smart device from phone to digital wallet to media hub and this same smart technology.
+Among this list of smart devices, it can now be enjoyed in tablet form on 7″ and 10″ tablets frequently referred to as ‘media tablets’.
 Tablets and smart phones owe their hybrid computing and wireless telecom technology to tech pioneers Nokia and Palm both releasing game changing PDAs later known as smart phones in 1996.

 The end of the pen—The bubble bursts after 1994

 After gaining attention between 1992 and 1994, manufacturers scrambled to produce Pen computing tablets.
 After 1994 this brief consumer foray went bust; however, the tablet market continues to grow in the industrial sector.
 Companies such as Intermec and Symbol Technologies continue to make pen slates.